Confused-APE/Confused-APE.github.io/_posts/2023-05-11-Reversing-WannaCry-Ransomware-Internals.md

 After that there are couple of instructions for preparing rep movsd, which will move double word (32-bits) value from esi to edi till the ecx is 0.

 - The esi and ebi are pushed onto the stack to save their value.
-- The value 0xE (14) is moved to ecx as counter.
+- The value 0xE (14) is moved to ecx as a counter.
 - The offset of a kill switch URL somewhere under .data section is moved to esi.
 - With lea instruction, the beginning offset under stack segment where the kill switch URL is to be stored is moved to edi.
 - There is xor eax, eax which will result to eax being 0.